BEST Canary Islands Cruise Deals (2021 + 2022): Cheap & Discount Cruises to Canary Islands - Cruise Critic

-Popular Canary Islands cruises often sail to Lisbon, Madeira (Funchal), Lanzarote, Las Palmas (Gran Canaria) and La Palma during their cruise itinerary.
+Popular Canary Islands cruises often sail to Barcelona, Athens, Corfu, Lanzarote and La Palma during their cruise itinerary.
 Canary Islands cruises could leave from Lisbon.
 Most commonly, Canary Islands cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.